Test strips can help determine the effectiveness of your disinfecting solution

 Immediately compare test strip to colour scale (maximum reading time of 5 seconds).

-The colour of your disinfectant sample should be ≥ the 1% standard solution (as per image above with green tick).
+The colour of your disinfectant sample should be greater than or equal the 1% standard solution (as per image above with green tick).

 - Use test strips to regularly check the disinfectant solutions in your footbaths, spray shuttles and wash-down facilities to ensure they are at an effective concentration (1% solution).